Firstset/stake-pool-fogo/README.md

-# stake-pool program
+# Fogo stake-pool program

+This repository contains a fork of the SPL Stake Pool program maintained by [Firstset AG](https://firstset.xyz) which adds support for the Fogo blockchain.

-Full documentation is available at <https://spl.solana.com/stake-pool>
+Full documentation of the SPL Stake Pool program is available at <https://spl.solana.com/stake-pool>

 The command-line interface tool is available in the `./cli` directory.